LAW 601 — INTRODUCTION TO AMERICAN LAW

 Rights of citizens against state and federal governments; the nature of due process and the equal protection of the law; the protection of freedom from invidious discrimination; the Civil Rights Acts; freedoms of expression, association, and religion.

-LAW 741 — BUSINESS ORGANIZATIONS II: PUBLICLY HELD CORPORATIONS
+LAW 741 — BUSINESS ORGANIZATIONS: PUBLIC CORPORATIONS

 Law of business corporations; problems of control, management, and procurement and maintenance of capital; an introduction to securities regulation.